Supplier of Soda Ash (Sodium Carbonate) from Turkey and Dubai

 • Molar Mass: 105.99 g/mol

-• Appearance: White, granular or powdered solid
+• Appearance: White powder or granular solid

 Grades of Sodium Carbonate